giovannipozzobon/rp2350pc_job/modules/graphics/documents/graphics.md

 The coordinates can be mapped from anything you like ; a function defined as void xxxx(uint32_t *x,uint32_t *y) can be set using the SetMapper command, which will use GFXDrawP as you are passing a pointer.

+## Contexts

+The current graphics 'state' - the colours, positions, clipping, mapping is known as the Display or Graphics Context.
+It is possible to open a new one with GFXOpenContext() (and close it with GFXCloseContext()) ; this allows the user to do an entirely different draw (say update window contents) transparently, as the current context is restored by GFXCloseContext().

 ## Improvements

 - More functionality